Blotch3D/Blotch3D/readme.md

 orientation and position of that object (i.e. the topmost sprite).

-To combine multiple matrices, use one of the static and instance Matrix methods and operator overloads to "multiply" the matrices.
+To combine multiple matrices, use one of the static and instance Matrix methods and operator overloads to multiply the matrices.
 For example, a rotate matrix and a scale matrix can be multiplied to form a single rotate-scale matrix.
 But mind the multiplication order because matrix multiplication is not commutative.
 Do it one way and the rotate is applied before the scale, do it the other way and the scale is applied